pulumi/docs/content/docs/pulumi-cloud/access-management/scim/faq.md

 ### A failure occurred when attempting to provision group members.

 The creation (POST), update (PATCH) or replacement (PUT) of a group performs member validation prior running the operation.
-If any of the members provided is not provisioned into your Pulumi organization or is not active, the request will fail with the following response:
+If any of the members provided are not provisioned into your Pulumi organization or is not active, the request will fail with the following response:

 ```
 Status: 400 BAD REQUEST